There is no legal obligation to hire an accountant if you’re setting up a limited company. However, there are some very good reasons to do so.

 In essence, you can break down the tasks into three sections:

-- Start-up tasks – setting up your company, advising you on the best share structure to use.
-Registering the company for VAT, Corporation Tax.
+- Start-up tasks – setting up your company and advising you on the best share structure.
+Registering the company for VAT and Corporation Tax.
 Setting up your payroll, etc.

 - Ongoing tasks – looking after your monthly and yearly accounts needs.
-Running your payroll, submitting VAT returns, bookkeeping (sometimes optional), creating annual accounts.
-Dealing with HMRC and other government bodies.
+Running your payroll, submitting VAT returns, bookkeeping (sometimes optional), creating annual accounts and dealing with HMRC and Companies House.

 - Additional tasks – add-ons such as providing specific tax advice, IR35 reviews, providing references, etc.

-As you will see, there are a lot of things to do when it comes to looking after a company’s accounts.
+As you will see, there are many things to do when it comes to managing a company’s accounts.

 Could you manage your own company’s accounts?

-The omnipresence of seriously good online accounting software, such as FreeAgent, has been a gamechanger for both accountants and their clients.
+The omnipresence of seriously good online accounting software, such as FreeAgent, has been a game changer for accountants and their clients.

-It has never been easier for both parties to fulful their end of the bargain: clients can invoice directly via the accounting software, and reconcile transactions directly with their bank accounts.
+It has never been easier for both parties to fulfil their end of the bargain: clients can invoice directly via accounting software and reconcile transactions directly with their bank accounts.

 So, if you are considering doing your own accounts, this type of software is a massive help.